mmatteo-hub/MCM_Assignment1/README.md

-# Modeling and Control of Manipulators LAB1
+# Modeling and Control of Manipulators - LAB 1

 **1.** You will need to define all the **model matrices**, and fill the so called `biTri` matrix.
 Be careful to define the z-axis coinciding with the joint rotation axis, and such that the positive rotation is the same as showed in the CAD model you received.